MSc in Environmental and Occupational Health: Career Path

 Career Path

-• Environmental health officer: These professionals are responsible for implementing and enforcing environmental health policies and regulations in order to protect the health and safety of the public.
+• Environmental health officer: These professionals are responsible for implementing and enforcing environmental health policies and regulations to protect the health and safety of the public.
 They may work in government agencies, consulting firms, or the private sector.

 Job Outlook